Pull to refresh

 Overview

 Italy's postwar constitution placed judges and prosecutors in a single, self-governing body to prevent a repeat of fascist-era political control over the courts.
-On March 22-23, 2026, Italian voters rejected a referendum to tear that structure apart, with official results showing 53.23% 'No' against 46.77% 'Yes' on the Nordio Reform to separate judicial and prosecutorial careers, split the governing council, and replace elections with a lottery.
+On March 22-23, 2026, voters rejected the Nordio Reform by 53.23% to 46.77%.
+The reform would have separated judicial and prosecutorial careers, split the governing council, and replaced elections with a lottery.

-The defeat despite exit polls showing a narrow 'Yes' lead marks a major political setback for Prime Minister Giorgia Meloni's coalition ahead of 2027 elections.
+The defeat is a major political setback for Prime Minister Giorgia Meloni's coalition ahead of 2027 elections, despite exit polls showing a narrow 'Yes' lead.
 High turnout of 55.10% exceeded expectations, handing the opposition a unified victory while preserving the unified magistracy.

 Why it matters